writethedocs/www/docs/conference/general-admission-and-venue.rst

 We are now `selling tickets for the conference`_ at the normal price of **$75**.
 We are happy that the early bird tickets sold out as well.
-The total number of tickets for the confernece is only **200**, so make sure to buy yours today.
+The total number of tickets for the conference is only **200**, so make sure to buy yours today.

 We are happy to keep the conference at such a reasonable number of people, because we think it will be a very intimate experience.
 The venue is the